 Facebook was able to take advantage of this sales channel after hiring recent female university graduates as partnership managers, who work with Facebook’s merchant partners.
 (In Asia, partnership managers in the industry have traditionally been older men.)
 The new managers quickly identified conversational commerce as a key lever to drive engagement with the untapped market of female entrepreneurs in the region—a group that Facebook’s traditional managers may have overlooked.
 In the company’s earnings for the third quarter of 2019, Click-to-Message advertisements emerged as one of the fastest-growing advertising formats, especially in Southeast Asia.

-For example, our research has found that companies with above-average diversity on their leadership teams report 19% more innovation and 9% higher EBIT margins.
+For example, our research has found that How Diverse Leadership Teams Boost Innovation report 19% more innovation and 9% higher EBIT margins.
 And the same holds true for Southeast Asian companies, where we found a correlation between a more diverse workforce and greater innovation—with a higher share of revenue coming from new products.
 (See Exhibit 1.)
 Similarly, at companies where leadership teams are committed to D&I, employees are more likely to believe that the organization is on an upward trajectory, more prepared for the digital economy, and better positioned to compete.
 (See Exhibit 2.)

 Companies with inclusive workforces also benefit through their access to a wider pool of talent.
 A recent study by Open for Business, a coalition of global companies that aims to increase LGBTQ inclusion, found that the cities most inclusive of LGBTQ residents had stronger innovation ecosystems, higher concentrations of skills and talent, and a better quality of life compared with other cities.
-Another study, by the BCG Henderson Institute, found a correlation between diversity and a company’s vitality, with “vitality” defined as a firm’s ability to reinvent itself in response to evolving market challenges.
+Another study, by the BCG Henderson Institute, found a The Global Landscape of Corporate Vitality, with “vitality” defined as a firm’s ability to reinvent itself in response to evolving market challenges.

 If the case for diversity is clear, so is the price of failing to embrace it.
 We estimate the cost of replacing the 57% of employees—and the 90% of employees from underrepresented groups—who would leave their current employer for a job at a more inclusive company at 2% to 3% of staff costs each year, or $25 billion to $30 billion.
 That is roughly equal to the combined annual education budgets of Malaysia and Indonesia in 2019.
 Spending such an amount to replace departing talent is a needless expense that companies can avoid by creating a more diverse and inclusive environment.
 And the absence of D&I has other negative effects, even for employees who stay, including reduced productivity, lower morale, and poor health.
 (For an example of how one company is using diversity measures to create a more satisfied workforce, see “More Inclusive HR Policies Boost Employee Satisfaction at Visa.”)